Inedo/inedo-docs/Content/proget/feeds/pypi/howto-pypi-publish.md

 :::

 ### Installing with `pip install`

+You can also use `pip install` for one-time package installations.
+Note that as it is not persistent, you'll need to enter your `internal-pypi` feed URL every time you install a PyPI package, which is why it's recommended that you store your feed in the [pip config](https://pip.pypa.io/en/stable/topics/configuration/) file using `pip config`.

 To install Python packages with the URL in the `pip install` command, you will need to add a `--extra-index-url` parameter containing your feed endpoint URL.
 For example, when installing `my_package 1.0.0` from your `internal-pypi` package on the ProGet server `proget.corp.local` you would enter: